UPDATED: Aug 6, 2019

 The SimplyProtected Term Life is an easy to obtain policy good for those who need quick, basic coverage.
 These policies are affordable and a good place to start if you haven’t purchased life insurance before.

 MyLife is a flexible policy with two options.
 The Freedom option has higher coverage during the years when you need it most, and continuing protection into the later years of life.
 With this plan no premiums are necessary with reduced coverage in retirement.
 The Legacy option maximizes both coverage and cash accumulation over the years in order to provide for your family in the future.

 American Family offers two levels of motorcycle insurance, the Basic Plan and the Basic Plan Plus.
 They insure a variety of different types of bikes, from cruisers to sport bikes.

 At the Basic level, you get liability, comprehensive, and collision coverage among other basic coverage.
 The Plus level also adds coverage for a wide variety of accessories from trailers to saddlebags.
-There are also a variety of discounts available for motorcycle insurance, including one for riders over 50.
+There are also a variety of discounts available for motorcycle insurance, including one for riders over 50, and multiple cycle discount.

 Recreational and Off-Road Vehicles

 Policies are available for recreational vehicles including motor homes and travel trailers, as well as for off-road vehicles such as snowmobiles and ATVs.